The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Methodology

-which is integrated over the event horizon.
-One can define a dimensionless magnetization parameter, the ``MADness parameter'', by normalizing $\Phi_{BH}$ with $\dot{M}_H$ \citep{Tchekhovskoy.2011}
+where the integral is over the event horizon.
+We define a dimensionless magnetic flux parameter, the ``MADness parameter,'' by normalizing $\Phi_{H}$ with $\dot{M}_H$ \citep{Tchekhovskoy.2011}:

-The disk enters the MAD state when $\phi_{H}\gtrsim40$.
-In practice, when we compute dimensionless quantities like $\phi$ and various efficiencies by normalizing some quantity $Q(t)$ with $\dot{M}_H (t)$, we smooth $\dot{M}_H (t)$ with a Gaussian function over a moving window centered at time $t$ and with a standard deviation of $1000 ~r_g/c$ in order to reduce fast fluctuations.
+where for clarity we restore the dimensional factors and use the CGS units.
+The disk enters the MAD state when $\phi_{H}\gtrsim40$ \citep{Tchekhovskoy.2011, Tchekhovskoy.2015}.
+In practice, when we compute dimensionless quantities like $\phi_H$ and the below efficiencies by normalizing some quantity $Q(t)$ with $\dot{M}_H (t)$, we smooth $\dot{M}_H (t)$ with a Gaussian function over a moving window centered at time $t$ and with a standard deviation of $1000 ~r_g/c$ in order to reduce fast fluctuations.

 The energy flux flowing out through a sphere of radius $r$ is